AlannaJW/weekend-warehouse/README.md

 **Incremental materialization on `fct_orders`.** At any real scale, rebuilding the whole fact table on every `dbt run` is wasteful.
 Switching to dbt's `incremental` materialization with `unique_key = order_id` would drop rebuild times from minutes to seconds as the table grows.

-**CI on dbt pull requests.** A GitHub Actions workflow that runs `dbt build` on every PR against an isolated CI dataset, catching model-breaking changes before merge.
-Roughly 50 lines of YAML; high signal-to-effort ratio.

-**A `fct_web_sessions` fact table.** Sessionize the web-event stream (30-minute inactivity gap) and roll it up into a fact table.
-Unlocks funnel and conversion analysis — the natural next analytical question once revenue is solved.
+**A `fct_web_sessions` fact table.** Sessionize the web-event stream (30-minute inactivity gap) and put into a fact table.
+This would by the next step in the data analysis aspect.

 **Fix the orphan orders.** Address the 3,270 NULL-customer_sk rows documented under Known limitations by extending each customer's earliest `valid_from` to cover their first order date.
 Roughly 20 lines of SQL in `dim_customer.sql` plus a `not_null` test on the foreign key.